fashion-ai-dev/docs/docs/developer-guide/integrations/vtex-integration.md

 ### Support

-For technical support with VTEX integration, contact our team at vtex@generativecrm.com
+For technical support with VTEX integration, contact our team at :mailbox: **support@generativecrm.com**